mt-mods/mesecons/README.md

 The official (and maintained) `mesecons` mod is here: https://github.com/minetest-mods/mesecons

-If you are looking for cheapies luacontroller modifications you will find them implemented in the `mooncontroller` mod: https://github.com/mt-mods/mooncontroller
+If you are looking for @cheapie's Luacontroller modifications you will find them implemented in the `mooncontroller` mod: https://github.com/mt-mods/mooncontroller

     ########################################################################